 Note: Throughout this guide, language used in CFG is identified by this style.

 Key Learning Objectives

-- Identify how Health Canada defines being mindful of your eating habits. - Identify and describe how we use our senses to experience the world. - Discover solutions that support students' mindful eating practices.
+- Identify how Health Canada defines being mindful of your eating habits. - · Identify and describe how we use our senses to experience the world. - Explore and identify solutions that support students' mindful eating practices.

 Materials